web3swift-team/web3swift/README.md

 ## Popular questions

+#### Is it possible to get Mnemonic Phrase (Seed Phrase) from Private key using web3swift?

+In web3swift there is no backward conversion from Private key to Mnemonic Phrase.
+Also it is theoretically impossible to recover a phrase from a Private key.
+After Seed Phrase is converted to some initial entropy the “master key is derived” and the initial entropy is discarded.

+The simplest solution is to encrypt the phrase using users pincode and save it in some other secure keystore.
+Mnemonic Phrase is very sensitive data and you must be very careful to let the user get it.
+Our advise if you want to show it to user - ask to save a Passphrase when creating BIP32Keystore.

 #### How to interact with custom smart-contract with web3swift?

 For example: you want to interact with smart-contract and all you know is - its address (address example: 0xfa28eC7198028438514b49a3CF353BcA5541ce1d).